michaelrsweet/pappl/BUILD.md

 QNX®, or VxWorks®, a C99 compiler like Clang or GCC, a `make` program that supports the `include` directive, and the following support libraries:

+- Avahi 0.8 or later (except on macOS) for mDNS/DNS-SD support
-- CUPS 2.2 or later for the CUPS libraries (libcups2/libcupsimage2)
+- CUPS 2.2 or later for the CUPS libraries
-- GNU TLS 2.8 or later (except on macOS) for TLS support
+- GNU TLS 3.0 or later (except on macOS) for TLS support
-- JPEGLIB 9 or later for JPEG image support
+- JPEGLIB 9 or later for JPEG image support (optional for B&W printers)
-- LIBPNG 1.6 or later for PNG image support
+- LIBPNG 1.6 or later for PNG image support (optional)
+- LIBUSB 1.0 or later for USB printing support
-- PAM for authentication support
+- PAM for authentication support (optional)
 - ZLIB 1.1 or later for compression support